 - Results of tests and procedures you will undergo during this research - Social Security Number, Medical record number

-Why is your personal contact and health information being used?
+Why is my information being used?

-Your personal contact information is important for the research team to contact you during the study.
-Your personal health information and results of tests and procedures are being collected as part of this research study.
-In some situations, your personal health information might be used to help guide your medical treatment.
+Your information is important for the research team to contact you during the study.
+Your personal health information and results of tests and procedures are used to: